Home Blog Learn

-CeFi vs DeFi vs TradFi: What is The Difference?
+CeFi vs DeFi vs TradFi

 You’ve probably heard of the arguments surrounding CeFi vs DeFi, or even TradFi vs DeFi.
 Indeed, these three ‘umbrella terms’ have emerged as significant buzzwords, each representing different financial systems and ideologies.
 As the finance world becomes increasingly digital, understanding these terms becomes paramount.